 My friend Colin Gautrey has some wise advice on 8 Ways You Can Better Respond to Unrealistic Demands.

 As we work to develop and compress our schedules, let’s be aware of the common causes of risk.
 We will be in a better position to manage the risks and deliver our projects on schedule.

 5 Causes of Schedule Risk

 - Crashing the schedule.
 It’s always been funny to me that the Project Management Body of Knowledge uses the word “crashing” as a schedule compression technique.
-The term makes me think of an uninvited guest crashing a party, but with schedule management, the individuals are actually invited to the party.
+The term makes me think of an uninvited guest crashing a party, but with schedule management, the individuals are actually invited.
 Project managers use crashing to shorten the schedule for the least incremental cost by adding resources, typically to the critical path.
-It can be a great technique — just be aware — crashing may increase your risk.
+It can be great.
+Just be aware that crashing may increase your risk.
 Too many cooks in the kitchen spoil the broth.